IIP Placements in Finance, Economics, and Marketing

 JUCCCE is a non-profit organization accelerating the greening of China by catalyzing systemic change in key drivers of energy use by focusing on sustainable urbanization, sustainable industry, and sustainable consumption by convening cross-sector, cross-border influencers to push tipping points.
 During its first four years, JUCCCE completed a series of mayors’ training courses with the National Academy for Mayors of China, training over 200 mayors and vice mayors from across China, representing over 450 million Chinese citizens.
 JUCCCE is best known for catalyzing Smart Grid in China to reduce energy use and emissions nationwide.
 Three placements have been created for International Internship Program (IIP) interns.
 This year IIP interns will work on the China Dream project.
 This project seeks to reimagine prosperity and reshape consumerism in China.
 The goal is to catalyze a new aspirational lifestyle that is innately sustainable for the emergent middle class in China.
 For the consuming class in China that is growing from 300 million today to 800 million in 2025, the "China Dream" (和悦梦想: 新生活规范行动) provides an alternative to the unsustainable American Dream, and celebrates personal health and respectful relationships rather than conspicuous consumption.
 It is about "living more, not just having more."
 The emphasis is not on “sustainability” but rather “harmony” as defined by “balance,” “flow,” and “respect”--all traditional Chinese values.
 IIP candidates with research and communication skills are encouraged to apply.
 IIP interns will contribute to one of the following two initiatives of the project:

-- Soft Power Creative: The soft power side of the China Dream is key to shaping consumer behavior--using Western marketing techniques together with traditional Chinese values to influence social norms.
-The intern will be working with partners such as Ogilvy and Saatchi & Saatchi as well as other stakeholders to help curate and finalize the visuals and branding of the China Dream within the categories of “Our City," “Health and Wellbeing," and “Culture and Style.”
-Experience in marketing, design and Adobe PhotoShop would be an asset
+- Marketing and Communications Creative: The soft power side of the China Dream is key to shaping consumer behavior--using Western marketing techniques together with traditional Chinese values to influence social norms.
+The IIP intern will work on both corporate and government focused projects, such as creating case study videos of sustainability project developments, developing eco-tourism training materials for the mayoral training program, and research for a city urban planning project.
+Experience in communications, marketing, design and design software would be an asset

 The Nature Conservancy